NREL/torc/docs/index.rst

 - Refer to :ref:`usage` for instructions on how to build and run workflows.
 - Refer to :ref:`how_tos` for step-by-step instructions for specific tasks.
 - Refer to :ref:`reference` for CLI and API documentation.
-- Refer to :ref:`behavioral_spec` for descriptions of what a user will observe when using torc.
+- Refer to :ref:`behavioral_docs` for descriptions of what a user will observe when using torc.

 .. toctree::